Excel Engineering Newsletter

 Excel Engineering 2018 Technical Conference

-Our 13th annual Technical Conference will be held on Thursday, February 8th, 2018 at the Shoreview Community Center in Shoreview, MN.
+Our 13th annual Technical Conference will be held on Thursday, May 3rd, 2018 at the Shoreview Community Center in Shoreview, MN (previously scheduled for 2/8/18).
 Please check back here for more details as they are available!

-Invitations will be sent out via email in late 2017.
+Invitations will be sent out via email around mid-March of 2018.
 If you are interested in speaking, have topic suggestions or would like to be added to the invitation list, please contact Krista Nielsen at firstname.lastname@example.org.

 Back to Basics: Modeling and Scaling Feedforwards